Shopify/quilt/packages/koa-shopify-auth/README.md

 ### Session

-Though you can use `createShopifyAuth` without a session middleware configured, `createVerifyRequest` expects you to have one.
+Though you can use `shopifyAuth` without a session middleware configured, `verifyRequest` expects you to have one.
 If you don't want to use one and have some other solution to persist your credentials, you'll need to build your own verifiction function.